-How our audit addressed the key audit matter

-1- Impairment of Investment properties

-As of December 31, 2019, the Group has investment properties amounted to 124.4 million (2018: SR 124.5 million) which is carried at cost.
+Key Audit Matter How our audit addressed the key audit matter 1- Impairment of Investment properties As of December 31, 2020, the Group has investment properties amounted to 124.2 million (2019: SR 124.4 million) which is carried at cost.
 Management conducts impairment review on an annual basis to assess whether there is any indication of potential impairment for the Group's Investment properties.
 If this review has resulted in an indication of impairment, an impairment study is performed for assessing the impairment value based on the recoverable amount as per related market indicators.
 Impairment of investment properties is valuated through valuation techniques which involve professional judgement, estimates and assumptions.
 The book value of investment properties is adjusted by any long term impairment.
 Based on the materiality of the investment properties and the uncertainty associated with the judgements related to the assessment of the impairment this matter has been considered as a key audit matter.

-Refer to the note 3.14 for the accounting policies and note 4(g) for the management estimates and judgements.

-- We have obtained the valuation reports of the independent valuator who is accredited from Saudi Association of Valuators ("Taquem"). - We performed audit procedures to test whether the basic information presented by the management to the valuator Company is appropriate and dependable. - We have verified the final valuation reports and assessed whether there was any impairment to be recorded to investment properties. - We have discussed the valuation reports with the management to assess the market data and assumptions used. - We have reviewed the valuation report and ensured that methods and assumptions used are consistent with last year. - Based on our assessment, we have ensured that the disclosure is appropriate in the consolidated financial statements.
+Refer to the note 3.13 for the accounting policies and note 4(g) for the management estimates and judgements.
+We have obtained the valuation reports of the independent valuator who is accredited from Saudi Association of Valuators ("Taqeem").
+We performed audit procedures to test whether the basic information presented by the management to the valuator Company is appropriate and dependable.
+We have verified the final valuation reports and assessed whether there was any impairment to be recorded to investment properties.
+We have discussed the valuation reports with the management to assess the market data and assumptions used.
+We have reviewed the valuation report and ensured that methods and assumptions used are consistent with last year.
+Based on our assessment, we have ensured that the disclosure is appropriate in the consolidated financial statements.

+The Shareholders

+AYYAN Invesment Company

-The Shareholders of Al Ahsa Development Company (A Saudi Joint Stock Company) Al-Ahsa, Kingdom of Saudi Arabia
+(Formerly: Al Ahsa Development Company)

+(A Saudi Joint Stock Company)

+Al Khobar, Kindom of Saudi Arabia